werat/werat.github.io/content/posts/2021-03-23-blazing-fast-expression-evaluation/index.md

 ---

 [LLDB](https://lldb.llvm.org/) is the debugger component of the LLVM project.
-It is built as a set of reusable components which extensively use existing libraries from LLVM, such as the Clang expression parser and LLVM disassembler[^1].
+It is built as a set of reusable components which extensively use existing libraries from LLVM, such as the Clang expression parser and LLVM disassembler.

 LLDB has a very powerfull built-in expression evaluator, powered by [Clang](https://clang.llvm.org/).
 It can handle almost any valid C++ as well as perform function calls.
 But the downside of this power is poor performance, especially for large programs with lots of debug information.
 This is not as critical for interactive use, but doesn't work well for implementing IDE integrations.
 For example, [Stadia debugger for Visual Studio](https://github.com/googlestadia/vsi-lldb) evaluates dozens and hundreds of expressions for every "step", so it has to be fast.
 Nobody likes slow debuggers!